aws-samples/hpc-cost-simulator/docs/index.md

 ## Instance Type Information

 To perform cost simulation, HCS requires a list of available instance types in the region and their prices that is stored in [instance_type_info.json](https://github.com/aws-samples/hpc-cost-simulator/blob/main/instance_type_info.json).
-HCS comes pre-populated with the databased, and we priodically update it to reflect new instance types, prices etc.
+HCS comes pre-populated with the database, and we periodically update it to reflect new instance types, prices etc.
-However, to update it youself , see [Updating Instance Type Information](UpdateInstanceDatabase.md)
+However, to update it yourself , see [Updating Instance Type Information](UpdateInstanceDatabase.md)

 # Running the Tool